Armstrong County, Pennsylvania

 Armstrong County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 65,558.
 The county seat is Kittanning.
 The county was organized on March 12, 1800, from parts of Allegheny, Westmoreland and Lycoming Counties.
 It was named in honor of John Armstrong, who represented Pennsylvania in the Continental Congress and served as a major general during the Revolutionary War.

-Armstrong County is included in the Pittsburgh, PA Metropolitan Statistical Area.
+The county is part of the Greater Pittsburgh region of the commonwealth.

 History

+Pre-settlement

 Little is known of the pre-Columbian history of the area that is today called Armstrong County, but the often cited starting point begins with the civilization known colloquially as the Mound Builders.

-Many 19th-20th century famers throughout the county have unearthed artifacts from this time period, such as arrowheads.
-Unfortunately, several of the prominent earthen works characteristic of this culture have been removed for agricultural and settlement purposes.
+Several 19th-20th century farmers throughout the county have unearthed artifacts from this time period, such as arrowheads.
+Several of the prominent earthen works characteristic of this culture have been removed for agricultural and settlement purposes.
 One prominent mound was located between present-day Kittanning and Ford City and was believed to have been an earthen fortification used to defend against other tribal peoples.
 Other mounds were found in Boggs, South Buffalo, and Washington townships.
 The aboriginal inhabitants were given the name "Allegewi" by the tribes that drove them out sometime between the 15th and 17th centuries.

-Historical accounts describe the tribes that conquered the Allegewi as primarily the Lenni-Lenape or "Delaware" tribes, as well as bands of Mohawk, Oneidas, Cayugas, Onondagas, and Seneca.
-The Lenni-Lenape and Delaware tribes made semi-permanent and permanent settlements in and around present-day Kittanning, and much of the area functioned as their hunting and agricultural lands.
-Blockhouses built by the Lenni-Lenape, not unlike the early European settler dwellings, were commonly seen around Ford City, Kittanning, South Buffalo, Brady's Bend, and Red Bank.
-The Lenni-Lenape were the primary inhabitants of the area and were the primary points of contact for European settlers in this area at the turn of the 18th century.
+Historical accounts describe the tribes that conquered the Allegewi as primarily the Lenape or "Delaware" tribes, along with bands of Mohawk, Oneidas, Cayugas, Onondagas, and Seneca tribes.
+The Lenape tribe made semi-permanent and permanent settlements in and around present-day Kittanning, and much of the area functioned as their hunting and agricultural lands.
+Blockhouses built by the Lenape, not unlike the early European settler dwellings, were commonly seen around Ford City, Kittanning, South Buffalo, Brady's Bend, and Red Bank.
+The Lenape were the primary inhabitants of the area and were the primary points of contact for European settlers in this area at the turn of the 18th century.